customerio/apple-code-signing/README.md

   path: "fastlane/Fastfile"
 )
 ```

+> Note: This code may already be inside of the Fastfile if you setup CI server code signing already.

 **If you get an error** `fastlane command not found`, install the Fastlane CLI with `gem install fastlane`.